vangware/test/README.md

 };
 ```

-It can also be used directly without the `test` bin, by importing the different
+It can also be used directly without the `test` bin by importing the different
 utils directly:

 ```typescript